-Have you struggled to fill holes in travertine with epoxy fillers or other kinds of filler, only to find that you can’t make it smooth without damaging the surrounding tile?
+Have you struggled with travertine tile repair using epoxy fillers or other kinds of filler, only to find that you can’t make it smooth without damaging the surrounding tile?

-We will show you a quick and simple way to fill the holes without having to deal with diffcult epoxy and polyester fillers.
+We will show you a quick and simple way of travertine tile repair, to fill the holes without having to deal with difficult epoxy and polyester fillers.

-Epoxy Fillers are brilliant for filling holes in travertine but you also need to have at hand:
+Epoxy Fillers are brilliant for travertine tile repair but you also need to have at hand:

 - grinding equipment

 - chemicals to clean epoxy off tiles